A 2000 Slasher Movie starring Brittany Murphy, Jay Mohr, Gabriel Mann, and Michael Biehn.

 - Fat and Skinny: Dino (fat) and Wally (played by the very skinny DJ Qualls) sit together in class and the cafeteria and approach girls together at the pre-orgy dance.

-- Final Girl: Jodie, though mainly out of virtue of being the main target and taking the fight to the killer, as many other female characters (Sandy, Cindy, Sharon, Heather, Jan and Deputy Mina) all survive as well.
+- Final Girl: Jody, though mainly out of virtue of being the main target and taking the fight to the killer, as Kenny, a guy, survives as well.

 - Freudian Excuse: Loralee beat Leonard throughout his childhood, resulting in him becoming the Ax-Crazy and mommy issues ridden killer that he is now.